-Scalability of the MiVoice Business solution is achieved by configuring 3300 ICPs and MiVoice Business systems into clusters or deploying them as part of a centrally managed but distributed architecture.
+Scalability of the MiVoice Business solution is achieved by configuring MiVoice Business systems into clusters or deploying them as part of a centrally managed but distributed architecture.

-Mitel provides encryption of the media path between multiple 3300 ICPs or MiVoice Business systems using SRTP or Mitel-SRTP.
-TLS is used to encrypt the signaling path between multiple 3300 ICPs or MiVoice Business systems.
+Mitel provides encryption of the media path between multiple MiVoice Business systems using SRTP or Mitel-SRTP.
+TLS is used to encrypt the signaling path between multiple MiVoice Business systems.